horia141/jupiter/docs/roadmap.md

 Quality:

-* Switch from text files to SQLite storage
+* (In Progress) Switch from text files to SQLite storage
 * Upgrade to Notion public API (when available)

 Beyond this the plans get _ambitious_.
 Here's some product-wise plans: